hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 Now that we have run through functional analysis with the results from Pseudobulk DE, let's see what results we derive from the DGE lists from our [FindMarkers DE analysis](02_DEanalysis_using_FindMarkers.md).

-1. Create a significant DE genes data frame from the FM results with an added fold change criteria to reduce the gene list size.
+1. Create a significant DE genes data frame from the FindMarkers results with an added fold change criteria to reduce the gene list size.
 You can do this by running the code below:

 ```r
 sig_fc_dge <- dge_vsm %>% dplyr::filter(p_val_adj < 0.05, abs(avg_log2FC) > 1)
 ```

-2. Use this gene list to run over-representation analysis.
+2. Use this gene list to run an over-representation analysis.
 Be sure to separate genes into up- and down-regulated first.
 Also keep in mind that the background gene dataset is different than for the DESeq2 analysis.
 What are the top terms enriched among up-regulated genes?
 What are the top terms enriched among down-regulated genes?

 3. How do these results compare with what we observed from the Pseudobulk DE functional analysis?